reisir/tools/pages/01.home/02.writers-guide/docs.md

 The page editor has a media upload field under the main content.
 You can use it to upload and insert media to pages.
 You cannot upload media before saving the first time.

-### Writing guidelines

- - Vegas Pro has been owned by MAGIX since Vegas Pro 14.
-Do not call it "Sony Vegas".
- - Please refrain from using meta text eg. "in this guide" or personal language eg. "now I will do x".
-If you see these on pages I've written, complain to me.
- - You don't have to worry too much about the language / style you use when making guides.
-I will go over and edit them whether you want to or not.
-Except blog posts.

 All pages require a summary.
 A summary is defined with the summary delimiter `===`.
 The page summary should ideally summarize the pages topic.
 It's also used for embedding the page on other platforms etc.

 This pages summary for reference: